 Praying for a Better Future

-For the next two weeks, in preparation for Elul, we will be reviewing four of the first five segments from the start of the Shemoneh Esrei series.
+For the next few weeks, in preparation for the Yamim Nora’im, we will be reviewing some of the first segments from the start of the Shemoneh Esrei series, as well as from the Aleinu series.

 Shemoneh Esrei 1